 If the front wheels lock, then the car can’t be a Best Buy.
 Our testing has found cars that can’t handle sharp turns at high speeds.
 Locked wheels mean you’ve effectively lost control of the car, which can lead to serious accidents.

-The go-to family car if you need two extra seats.
-The best 7-seaters should still have a sizeable boot and not be cramped, even when they’re full.
+The best 7-seaters should still have a sizeable boot and not be cramped, even when all the seats are in use.

-Seven seats is all well and good, but if the car is cramped and hard to get into, then those extra seats aren’t much good.
-We check to see how easy it is to enter any car, so you’ll know if the car you’re considering is suitable for elderly or disabled passengers.
+Seven seats is all well and good, but if the car is cramped and hard to get into, then those extra seats aren’t much use.
+We check to see how easy it is to enter any car, so you’ll know if the car you’re considering is suitable for older or disabled passengers.

 We understand what people want from a sports car, and that is reflected in our testing.
 The final score will be based more on how well the car handles and how fun it is to drive, rather than practicality – no one ever bought a sports car for its boot capacity.